 The focus of these courses is YOU.
-Students learn with each other and from each other by discussing readings in small groups (seminars), taking part in group activities, and, in some courses, by taking field trips.
+Students learn by discussing readings in small seminar groups and taking part in group activities.
+Field trips are included in some courses.
 These programs emphasize the process of learning as well as course content.
-The student-centered, discussion-oriented format encourages and supports points of view and creates a social climate that promotes collaborative learning.
+The student-centered, discussion-oriented format encourages and supports different points of view and creates a social climate that promotes collaborative learning.